Upper Chapel, Powys

 Upper Chapel has a community hall called Merthyr Cynog Community Hall, which hosts various local events and meetings.

-Upper Chapel used to have one pub, the Plough and Harrow, but it no longer operates.
+Upper Chapel used to have a pub, the Plough and Harrow, but it no longer operates.
+The scientist Michael Faraday took refreshment here on the way to Builth Wells on July 2, 1819, having been misdirected to Hay-on-Wye earlier in the day.